daisybutler/Workbench-project04/README.md

 This [Stack Overflow thread](https://stackoverflow.com/questions/29794052/how-could-one-disable-new-account-creation-with-django-allauth-but-still-allow/29799664#29799664) helped disable the Django sign up view, which automatically installed as part of the allauth package.

 [This code](https://stackoverflow.com/questions/33715879/how-to-delete-user-in-django) explained how to delete a user so that all expections are planned for.

+How to hash a crispy-forms password field was accomplished with the help of [this thread.](https://stackoverflow.com/questions/24223654/django-crispy-forms-shows-password-as-clear-text)